800 University WaySpartanburg, SC 293031-864-503-5000

-AccommodationWhen decisions are made regarding accommodations, accommodation letters are prepared for students to provide to their instructors.
-Students should be prepared to discuss the impact of their disability and how the requested accommodations will support them in the classroom with their individual instructors.Accommodations will not be put in place until students have completed the intake process and the collaborative interview.
+AccommodationWhen decisions are made regarding accommodations, Faculty Notification Letters are given to the student.
+The student must take the Faculty Notification Letter to their individual professors and be prepared to discuss the impact of their disability and how the requested accommodations will support them in the classroom .Accommodations will not be put in place until students have completed the initial meeting.
 Students must request accommodation letters for each successive semester.

 Please contact Disability Services with any questions at 864-503-5199.

 Office HoursMonday through Friday8:30 a.m. - 5:00 p.m.Extended hours available by appointment

 Resources for Students and FacultyFrequently Asked Questions Meet Our Staff

 Fax: (864) 347-3328

 The University of South Carolina Upstate is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033 or call 404-679-4500 for questions about the accreditation of USC Upstate.
 Comments or Complaints?